Mealo-Hsbi/Mealo/docs/faq.md

 A: Yes, just log in with the same account on any supported device.

 **Q: How do I add my own recipes?**
-A: Use the 'Add Recipe' feature in the app (if available in your version).
+A: Use the 'Add Recipe' feature in the app.

 ## For Developers